 - Nonprofit social media audiences also increased.
 On Facebook, 23% growth.
 On Twitter, 50% growth.
 And on Instagram, a whopping 101% growth, with nonprofits doubling their audiences in a single year.

-- Nonprofits in our Study also invested more in digital ads, increasing ad spending (including paid search, display, and social media advertising) by 69%.
-See Digital Ad Spending In 2016 for more on that.
+- Nonprofits also invested more in digital ads, increasing ad spending (including paid search, display, and social media advertising) by 69%.

-This demonstrates that nonprofits are truly working hard to make sure their audience is hearing their message.
-But the next section of data shows that where people are paying the most attention and actually taking action is changing:
+This demonstrates that nonprofits are truly working hard to make sure their audiences are hearing their message.
+But the next section of data from the report shows that where people are paying the most attention and actually taking action is changing:

 - Overall online revenue grew by 14% over 2015 totals, with monthly giving growing at a rate of 23%.